robinrendle/robinrendle.com/_posts/2021-06-19-necessary-complexity.md

 Another reason to love Astro is the new file format `.astro`.
 It’s a heavenly combination of lots of different web technologies.
 Take a look at [this example](https://github.com/chriscoyier/astro-css-trickzz/blob/master/src/pages/index.astro#L4) where Chris fetches data, imports a component, and then builds a whole mini-site with it.

-And it all compiles down to plain HTML and CSS.
+Did I mention that by default it all compiles down to plain HTML and CSS?

-CSS Modules are supported out of the gate—which I think is a pretty big deal since you don’t need a framework to support that.
-And the way it lets you manipulate [Markdown content](https://github.com/snowpackjs/astro/blob/main/docs/markdown.md) is pitch perfect for publishing and writing projects.
+Oh, also—CSS Modules are supported out of the gate which I think is a pretty big deal since you don’t need a framework to support that.
+And the way Astro lets you manipulate [Markdown content](https://github.com/snowpackjs/astro/blob/main/docs/markdown.md) is pitch perfect for publishing and writing projects.
 Whatever side project I start next I will most certainly be Astro to build it.

 Astro files are a pleasure to read.
 You start with imports at the top, but then you have a style tag, then you have the HTML that gets rendered.
 Simple.
 Direct.
 No faffing about.
 And I’m sure you can have complex `.astro` components, but that’ll be _only when that complexity is necessary_.